hank-chouu/Lol-game-prediction-shiny/README.md

 # League of Legends game predictoin

-A Shiny app written in R, which is my final project for Financial Big Data Analysis course.
+A Shiny app written in R as a final project for Financial Big Data Analysis course.

 Logistic regression model was used in this app.